Yubico/webauthn-recovery-extension/README.md

 Web Authentication solves many problems in secure online authentication, but also introduces some new challenges.
-One of the greatest challenges is loss of an authenticator - what can the user do so that they isn't locked out of their account if they lose an authenticator?
+One of the greatest challenges is loss of an authenticator - what can the user do to prevent being locked out of their account if they lose an authenticator?

 The current workaround to this problem is to have the user register more than